Hot Glue and Painters Tape

 Please be aware that someone else noted that the hot glue did damage their walls, so please test in an inconspicuous place first.

 You can also do this with double sticky side tape and painters tape to avoid the hot glue.
 Dottie W. uses this method and says it works great!

 If you need blue painter's tape, you can get it here:

 Duct Tape on Posters

 Sue Y. says that they put a strip of duct tape on the back of large posters about one inch from the edge.
-Then they attach loops of masking tape to the duct tape and use the masking tape to attach the poster to the wall.
 She says that it sticks every time!

 Command Strips on block walls

 Did you know that you can get poster command strips?
 Me neither!
-These are way more economical than what you would originally think.
 Definitely worth checking out for those pesky block walls.

 Shari L. says that Mavalus tape is the way to go.
-It sticks but comes off cleanly.
 Rene' M and Jennifer F. agree!
-One of the women says that she guards this tape.
 It is ONLY for hanging items on walls as it is a little pricy.
-But all agree, it is well worth the price.
-You can get it here:
+Get your Mavalus Tape here.